Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 The Trademark Use Requirement

-For trademark infringement to be proved, the unauthorized use of the mark must meet the below elements:
+For trademark infringement to be proved, the unauthorised use of the mark must meet the below elements:

 1. In the Course of Trade